 Do not use UGFs in any tank.

 My Favorite: AquaClear filters have more flow and a massive amount of media compared to any other HOB filter out there.
 The only real downside is the intake strainer which is much smaller than it should be.
 I have started using my own DIY intake strainer made with black mesh (needlepoint canvas), which you can see here: AquaClear Intake Cover.
 Don’t waste your money on any HOB other than the AquaClear.
 The difference is so drastic, even against Bio-Wheels, that the others are simply not worth their cost.
 The AquaClears will pay for themselves in the cost savings in filter cartridges alone.
 Just so you’re aware, AquaClears are sold as both AquaClear and Fluval.
 In addition, there is another Fluval HOB, the C-series (C2, C3, etc.).
 I’m talking about the original AquaClears, not the Fluval C-series Update: The Seachem Tidal is a newer HOB with a design comparable to an AquaClear but the motor is inside the intake tube so that it is submerged in the water.
 This makes it much more likely to come back on without any issues after a power outage.
 I still prefer the AquaClears, but the Seachem Tidal is at least a great second option (many people consider it as good or even better than the AquaClears).

-Canister Filters: Canister filters involve a large canister chamber that sits under the tank.
+Canister filters are a large canister chamber that sits under the tank.
 Hoses connect it to the main tank.
 The canister is gravity fed and a built-in pump returns the water to the tank.
 These are sealed systems that are under pressure.
 These involve a large volume that can be used for an assortment of media.
 Most use trays to divide the canister into separate sections, each of which can include a different media.
 These provide a very large media capacity which allows them to handle large tank volumes very efficiently.
 They require a moderate amount of time to maintain, depending on the amount of debris collected.
 They are one of the more or most expensive types of filtration.
 Many include or allow for media that can be easily cleaned and reused, greatly reducing continuous cost.
 Their customizability is unmatched since anything at all can be placed in the trays.
 Almost all manufacturers provide media specific to their canisters, the mechanical media fits the trays very well and works very effectively.
 Canisters are unmatched when it comes to mechanical filtration because they are closed.
 With open filters, as soon as the mechanical media is partially blocked, it will flow over or around it, completely bypassing it.
 Since canisters are closed, they don’t allow this at all.
 This allows them to keep working even as the media gets clogged up (to a limit) and allows you to use finer mechanical media.

 Sumps are a second tank that sits inside the stand that the display tank drains into.
 They can be a good option for large systems (usually at least 75 gallons).
 There are manufactured sumps or you can build your own.
 Sumps increase the volume of the system and are extremely customizable (at least if you’re building your own), and give you quick access to the media (compared to a canister).
-You can use whatever size you want, whatever pump you want, whatever media you want, etc. There are a lot of bad designs out there though so be very careful if you are going to use a sump.
-I used to never recommend them because I could never rely on them alone, I always had to supplement them with a good canister.
-However, I have now seen that a properly designed sump can run a tank on its own (although for freshwater I still prefer a good canister).
+You can use whatever size you want, whatever pump you want, whatever media you want, etc. There are a lot of bad designs out there though, so be very careful if you are going to use a sump.
+I know some people will only consider sumps on anything bigger than about a 75, but having done it both ways, I highly prefer a good canister over a sump.
+They are easier (no need to plan and build every aspect of it), have better mechanical, and are usually cheaper (even the good ones, such as Fluval).
 For more information on sumps, including pros and cons of sumps vs canisters and details on making your own sump, read the article Build Your Own Custom Sump.

-Filter Sizing: I have found that the best way to determine filtration needed is to simply cut whatever the ‘up to’ rating is in half.
+I have found that the best way to determine filtration needed is to simply cut whatever the ‘up to’ rating is in half.
 For example, if a filter claims it can handle ‘up to 100 gallons’ I would only count it as about 50 gallons worth of filtration.
 This provides enough filtration for a moderately stocked community type tank.
-High stocking levels or high waste producers such as goldfish and cichlids will need even more filtration.
+High stocking levels or high bioload fish such as goldfish and cichlids will need even more filtration.
 I ignore gallons per hour (gph) ratings for the most part, but overall, more is better.
 Focusing on flow too much can lead to a lot of movement without much cleaning.
 Remember that the filters are not cleaning x many gallons, they are cleaning up after a certain bioload.
 Moving water doesn’t clean it, flow combined with media capacity cleans water.

 Remember that all the filtration in the world can be undone by insufficient water changes.
 Filtration does not and can not compensate for a lack of water changes in any way.